Scille/parsec-cloud/docs/userguide/new_user.rst

 It's also during this step that is chosen if the invitee will have administrator rights over the organization.
-Make sure to double check this as you won't be able to change that later !
+Make sure to double check this as you won't be able to change that later!

 .. warning::